Maqsood17/Lets-Find/readme.txt

 Template Info:
 -----------------------
-Name: 		Listrace - free directory template
+Name: 		Let's Find
 Version: 	1.0
-Author: 	ThemeSINE
+Author: 	Maqsood017
-Website:
+About Website:
+is a location-based search platform designed to help users discover and explore places of interest in their vicinity.